shundhammer/qdirstat/src-unported/README.md

 - When all obvious features are back, look through src-unported/ if anything is still missing.
 After that, get rid of src-unported/.

-- Find more icons for all kinds of actions.

-### Done

-- Get rid of the "Updated" header in all source files.
-Git keeps track of that stuff.

-- Filename cleanup.
-Files are now named like the class they contain, and not all lowercase: ExcludeRules.cpp instead of kexcluderules.cpp.

-- Tree model based on QAbstractItemModel.
-This can be connected to a number of Qt's view classes, in particular QTreeView.

-- Treemap stuff.
-This was based on Qt 3 QCanvas which is completely gone.
-From Qt 4 on, there is QGraphicsView / QGraphicsScene.
-I had feared that would be quite a challenge, but this went much smoother than I had expected.

-- Common selection model for both the tree and the treemap view with multi-selection for both -- and synchronizing the selection with the respective other view.